OpenCyphal/public_regulated_data_types/reg/drone/README.md

 testing and confines changes to a smaller number of subsystems, thus reducing the costs of validation and verification.

+## Typical applications

+The definitions in the `srv` namespace contain descriptions of some common use cases that can be addressed with this standard.
+Adopters are expected to mix and match various components to create new network services that were not originally envisioned by the authors of this standard.
+This is possible while retaining full vendor-agnostic compatibility thanks to the service composability capabilities described earlier.

 ## Bandwidth utilization

 Being forward-looking, this design is optimized for transports that offer the data rates of at least ~4 Mbps and the MTU of at least ~64 bytes.
-It is expected that in the foreseeable future all new applications will be leveraging transports whose data transfer capability is at this level or higher (this includes, for example, UAVCAN/CAN over CAN FD, UAVCAN/UDP over Ethernet, etc).
+It is expected that in the foreseeable future all new applications will be leveraging transports whose data transfer capability is at this level or higher (this includes, for example, UAVCAN/CAN over CAN FD, UAVCAN/UDP over Ethernet, UAVCAN/serial over RS-422 or USB, etc).

 Applications relying on Classic CAN (maximum data rate ca. 1 Mbps, MTU 8 bytes) can still deploy these network services, but the designer needs to be aware that most transfers will be multi-frame transfers and the resulting bus utilization